 Learning to drive in a day.

-The first example of reinforcement learning on-board an autonomous car.
+The first example of deep reinforcement learning on-board an autonomous car.

 Do you remember learning to ride a bicycle as a child?
 Excited and mildly anxious, you probably sat on a bicycle for the first time and pedalled while an adult hovered over you, prepared to catch you if you lost balance.
 After some wobbly attempts, you perhaps managed to balance for a few metres.
 Several hours in, you probably were zipping around the park on gravel and grass alike.